xamarin/app-crm/README.md

 __OR__

 2) You can easily create your own fully-functional (but temporary) service instance via Microsoft's Azure App Service [__Try It Now__](https://tryappservice.azure.com/en-us) experience: https://tryappservice.azure.com/en-us.
-Select 'Xamarin CRM' in step 2:
+Select 'Xamarin CRM' in step 2.
+The app source you download will be pre-configured to consume your automatically created temporary Azure App Service instance.

 > <a href="https://tryappservice.azure.com/en-us"><img src="XamarinCRM_TryItNow.png" width="75%" /></a>